HealthyFryOption/RLearning-Multi-Agent-Unknown-Obstacles/README.md

 ## What is the project about
 This repository is used to test out 2D tile-based simulations for multi-agent Q-Learning that is implemented with Firefly Algorithm's concepts via Netlogo.
 The base code is all written in Python.

 It is used to experiment the feasability of implementing Cooperative Q-Learning Multi-Agent systems with concepts of brightness borrowed from the Firefly Algorithm.
-Ultimately, to gauge how good does the Bio-Inspired algorithm increase cooperativeness between agents as well as improve training efficiency by lowering iterations needed for agents to reach a goal point.
+Ultimately, to study how a chosen Bio-Inspired algorithm will influence cooperativeness between agents as well as training efficiency through gauging iterations needed for agents to reach a goal point.

 ## Pre-Requisites
 1) Download NetLogo and all its related programs.
 The version during the development of this project is Netlogo 6.4.0